PeterNaydenov/signals/README.md

 Implementation of signals for Javascript.
 Simple reactivity system.
 Library cover all needed features: has states, effects and computed states.

 All `computed states` are lazy evaluated, computed evaluation is memorized for future calls.
-New evaluation only if dirty flag is set.
+New evaluation will be executed only if dirty flag is set.

 `Effects` are function that will be executed immediately after change of a watched state or computed state.
 If effect watches a state, will be executed imidiately after state change.
 If effect watches a computed state, will be executed after next call of that computed state when it value will be evaluated again.